Sreeja-Kodali/Sign-Language-Detection-System/README.md

 ---

-## 📌 Overview
+## 📘 Overview

-The **Sign Language Detection System** is a real-time application that interprets hand gestures into corresponding letters or words.
-It uses a webcam for live detection and employs machine learning models to recognize American Sign Language (ASL) gestures accurately.
-The system is designed to assist communication for people with hearing impairments.
+The **Sign Language Detection System** is a machine learning-based application that detects and recognizes hand gestures from sign language.
+It uses **MediaPipe** for detecting hand landmarks and a **Random Forest Classifier** model trained on extracted features to predict the corresponding alphabet or word.

+The system includes a simple **Flask-based web interface** that allows users to upload sign videos and get instant predictions.

 ---

 ## 🎯 Purpose

-- Facilitate communication for individuals with hearing or speech difficulties.
+- To assist communication for people with hearing or speech impairments.
-- Demonstrate concepts of **computer vision, machine learning, and GUI integration**.
+- To demonstrate practical applications of **computer vision** and **machine learning**.
-- Provide an **interactive learning tool** for ASL.
+- To provide a basic foundation for real-time sign language recognition systems.

 ---

 ## ⚙️ How It Works

-1. User opens the application → webcam activates.
-2. Hand gestures are detected in real-time.
+1. The user uploads a **sign language video** through the web interface.
+2. The system extracts **hand landmarks** using MediaPipe.
-3. The machine learning model classifies the gesture → displays the corresponding letter or word on the GUI.
+3. The trained **machine learning model** analyzes the landmarks.
+4. The predicted letter or word is displayed on the webpage.
-4. Users can also record sequences to form sentences.

 ---

+## 🧠 Technologies Used

+- **Python**
+- **Flask** – web framework
+- **MediaPipe** – hand tracking and landmark detection
+- **OpenCV** – video frame processing
+- **Scikit-learn** – model training (Random Forest Classifier)
+- **Pandas, NumPy** – data handling
+- **HTML, CSS** – front-end design

+---

 ## ✅ Key Features

-- Real-time hand gesture detection.
+- Upload and predict sign gesture from video.
-- User-friendly **GUI interface** with live webcam feed.
-- Supports **alphabet and basic word recognition** in ASL.
-- Lightweight and runs offline (no internet needed).
-- Visual feedback shows **detected gesture and predicted output**.

----

-## ⚠️ Limitations

-- Works best under good lighting conditions.
-- Only supports **ASL alphabets and limited words**.
-- Detection may vary with **hand orientation, background, or camera quality**.
-- Requires a **compatible webcam** for live detection.

----

-## 🚀 Future Scope

-- Extend to **full ASL vocabulary** including sentences and phrases.
-- Implement **mobile app integration**.
-- Add **voice output** for detected gestures.
-- Improve **accuracy with advanced deep learning models** and multiple camera angles.
+- Uses **hand landmarks** for recognition (no special sensors).
+- Option to **train model** from collected gesture data.
+- Simple and lightweight Flask web interface.
+- Works completely **offline** after model is trained.